How to create a spending record

 A spending record is simply something that tells you where your money went.
 For example, when I started to get serious about understanding my finances, I created a spending record.
 It was simply a piece of paper where I wrote down every expense over the last few months.
-This was right after I had moved to North Vancouver, where things (groceries, transportation, etc) was more expensive.
-In addition, I started working a manual labour job, so I was eating a lot more than I was used to.
+This was right after I had moved to North Vancouver, where things (groceries, transportation, etc) were more expensive.
+In addition, I started working a manual labor job, so I was eating a lot more than I was used to.

 Finding out how much money I was spending shocked me into saving more.
 It wasn’t hard to buy less expensive or luxurious foods.
-I just stopped buying the frozen ready made meals that I craved because I was tired after work.
+I just stopped buying the frozen ready-made meals that I craved because I was tired after work.
 I made smarter eating decisions, which also saved me money.

 A spending record provides insight into your spending habits that you otherwise wouldn’t have.
 For all you know, you might be spending $600 a month at the grocery store.
 You might be wasting $150 a month buying coffees and muffins.
 You may be drinking yourself into debt.
-By recording your spending, you are not passing judgement on yourself.
+By recording your spending, you are not passing judgment on yourself.
 You are simply reducing your ignorance and becoming aware of your habits as a consumer.
 You may come to two conclusions from this exercise:

 1. You will be repulsed by your lifestyle.